Skip to content

 Temporary Nurse Staffing Legislation Reporting Deadline Extended

-Legislation supported and initiated by HCA, H. 2408, An act relative to staffing at home health and hospice agencieswas granted an extension by the Committee on Health Care Financing to mid-June.
+Legislation supported and initiated by HCA, H.2408, An Act Relative to Staffing at Home Health and Hospice Agencies, has been granted an extension by the Committee on Health Care Financing to mid-June.

-• Current Gap: TNS caps and oversight currently apply to hospitals and skilled nursing facilities—but not to home health and hospice agencies.
+• Current TNS caps apply to hospitals and skilled nursing facilities, but not to home health and hospice.

-• Senate companion bill has been sent to study, which typically halts progress for the current session.
+• The Senate companion has been sent to study, making passage this session unlikely.

 Powered By GrowthZone